kristachio/alphabet-soundboard/README.md

-# alphabetlore
+# alphabet soundboard

-This is my portfolio project for the Nucamp Full Stack Bootcamp.
+Soundboard with letters of the English Alphabet.